HACManchester/membership-system/resources/polices/member-agreement.md

 # General Member Induction
-**You will not be able to access the space until this is complete.**
+**⚠️ You will soon not be able to access the space until this is complete.**

 !['the hackspace'](https://www.hacman.org.uk/wp-content/uploads/2016/08/IMG_20200720_225443.jpg)
 <hr/>

 ## You must follow the rules
 Every member must follow the rules in place to ensure that everyone can continue to use the space.

 We have an inclusive and welcoming community, and these rules ensure it remains as such.

 * You must behave in accordance with the rules
 * You must use tools safely